Jaws, the prequel: Scientists find the 'Model T Ford' of sharks

 Those cartilage arches, for example, are quite different from those in modern sharks, the scientists said.
 This suggests that while their general outward appearance has stayed roughly the same, important changes have occurred over time that have helped make sharks the perfect eating machines of the sea.

-Maisey said Ozarcus mapesae was small by shark standards - about 2 to 3 feet long (60 to 90 cm), with relatively big eyes.
+Maisey said Ozarcus mapesae was small by shark standards - about 2 to 3 feet long, with relatively big eyes.
 It swam in the murky waters of a shallow inland sea teeming with life including other fish and squid-like creatures in shells.

 It is not the oldest shark fossil, but it is the oldest to reveal all of the anatomy of the skeleton supporting the gill arches, a vitally important element of a fish.